 Bio

-I am a MSCA COFUND Postdoctoral Fellow at the Artificial Intelligence Research Centre (IIIA), Spanish National Research Council (CSIC), collaborating with Felip Manyà at IIIA-CSIC and Guillem Alenyà at IRI-CSIC-UPC on the ALLIES project.
+I am a Marie Skłodowska-Curie (MSCA) Postdoctoral Fellow at the Artificial Intelligence Research Institute (IIIA), Spanish National Research Council (CSIC), collaborating with Felip Manyà.
+Previously, I was a MSCA COFUND Postdoctoral Fellow at the IIIA–CSIC, collaborating with Felip Manyà (IIIA-CSIC) and Guillem Alenyà (IRI-CSIC-UPC) on the ALLIES project.

-Before joining IIIA-CSIC, I was a Postdoctoral Research Associate at the University of Oxford, collaborating with Marta Kwiatkowska on the FUN2MODEL ERC project.
+Before joining IIIA-CSIC, I was a Postdoctoral Research Associate at the University of Oxford, contributing to the FUN2MODEL ERC project under the supervision of Marta Kwiatkowska.

-I hold a Ph.D. in Computer Science from Instituto Superior Técnico (IST), Universidade de Lisboa (UL), completed as part of a European Doctorate Programme in collaboration with the Czech Technical University (CTU) in Prague, Czechia.
-I had the privilege of being advised by Vasco Manquinho and Mikoláš Janota, with research hosted at INESC-ID, IST in Lisbon, and CIIRC, CTU in Prague.
+I hold a Ph.D. in Computer Science from Instituto Superior Técnico (IST), Universidade de Lisboa (UL), completed as part of a European Doctorate Programme in collaboration with the Czech Technical University (CTU) in Prague.

-During the final year of my MSc in Computer Science, I worked as a Research Assistant at Carnegie Mellon University (CMU), collaborating with Ruben Martins.
-I also gained industry experience as a Research Intern at OutSystems, a leading Portuguese software company.
+During the final year of my M.Sc. in Computer Science, I was a Research Assistant at Carnegie Mellon University (CMU), collaborating with Ruben Martins.
+I also gained some industry experience as a Research Intern at OutSystems, a leading Portuguese software company.

-I am the proud recipient of the some 🏆 awards and grants 🏆, including the Vencer o Adamastor 2025 prize, which acknowledges innovative contributions by young scientists in Portugal; and the ACM SIGSOFT Distinguished Paper Award at ESEC/FSE 2021.
+I am the proud recipient of several 🏆 awards and grants 🏆, including the Vencer o Adamastor 2025 prize, which recognizes innovative contributions by young scientists in Portugal, the ACM SIGSOFT Distinguished Paper Award at ESEC/FSE 2021, and the INESC-ID Best PhD Student Award.

 Education